Taco rice is one of Okinawa’s signature dishes! Check out our list of seven popular taco rice restaurants.

 Check the side menu for more mouth-watering options such as crispy hard tacos or cheese-covered fried soki (spare rib).

 Look for the blue logo sign along Heiwa Dori (Peace Street), one street inside Kokusai Dori to find LUCKY TACOS!
 Relax inside the stylish interior with your choice of counter or table seating.
 LUCKY TACOS has been making their own salsa and taco meat (100% beef) since it opened.
 Choose between 6 to 7 toppings like lime or avocado.
-Shikuwasa (Okinawan citrus) is available as a topping only in summer; it’s especially popular among women.

 RuLer’s TACORiCE is a stylish spot with a café atmosphere in Ginowan city and is getting very popular for its taco rice variety.
 In addition to the traditional style, you can also try Caesar, BBQ, and avocado taco rice – a total of 10 types!
 All menu items are available for take-out.
 There are also many dessert options, like an acai bowl, cinnamon churros, or an Oreo shake to close your meal.
+Offering a wide selection of items like acai bowls, oreo shakes, and other items that you might want to add to your meal or enjoy as dessert.
+The photogenic interior of the shop is inviting and you can enjoy taking photos while you wait for your order!

 Charlie’s Tacos, located on Chuo Park Avenue in Okinawa city for more than 60 years, was the first taco restaurant in Okinawa.
 No matter the time of day, you will find locals and tourists enjoying the American atmosphere.